IkiruXD/Andersen-Trainee-Projects/README.md

 # Andersen-Trainee-Projects
+Repositories was recreated after problem with github account.
 Projects from my Trainee course in Andersen company Was completed 5 tasks.
 Task 1 - My ArrayList realization.